Side Effect Tips

 For males with female partners who are able to become pregnant:

-- use effective birth control during treatment and for at least 1 week after your last dose of INLYTA.
+- use effective birth control during treatment and for 1 week after your last dose of INLYTA.

 - if your female partner becomes pregnant during your treatment with INLYTA, tell your healthcare provider right away.